Topological Quantum Many-Body Scars in Quantum Dimer Models on the Kagome Lattice

 {\it Entanglement entropy. ---} To complement the above findings, we calculate bipartite entanglement entropy for all states of the scar-containing symmetry sector (fixing also the topological sector) for a 48 site kagome lattice with PBCs.
 By their definition, quantum many-body scar states belong to the bulk of the spectrum while simultaneously violating the ETH, i.e., they fail to thermalize and display low (sub-volume) entanglement behavior.
 In contrast, generic high-energy states do thermalize and exhibit a volume-dependent entanglement behavior.
-We find that this contrast is starkly displayed already on the 48 site lattice, which we cut into two 24 site ribbons wrapping around the torus (Fig. \ref{figure_ee}, inset).
+We find that this contrast is starkly displayed already on the 48 site lattice, which we cut into two 24 site ribbons wrapping around the torus (Fig. \ref{figure_levels}(b), inset).
 For simplicity, in doing so we regard the arrows of the Zeng-Elser representation of permissible dimerizations of the kagome lattice as the physical local degrees of freedom (Fig. \ref{figure_666}(b)).
-For the ribbon described, whose boundary passes eight unit cells on each side, and in the presence of the topological sector constraint, one may show that the (base 2) von Neumann entanglement entropy, $S^{\sf vN} = -\sum_w w \log_2 w$, equals $7$.
+For the ribbon described, whose boundary passes eight unit cells on each side, and in the presence of the topological sector constraint, one may show that the (base 2) von Neumann entanglement entropy, $S^{\sf vN} = -\sum_w w \log_2 w$, where the sum goes over the eigenvalues $w$ of the reduced density matrix, equals $7$.
 Here, the sum goes over the eigenvalues of the local density matrix of the ribbon.
-Fig. \ref{figure_ee} clearly shows that the scar state (blue star) is isolated from the rest of the spectrum (purple dots) in terms of its much lower entanglement as compared to surrounding bulk energy eigenstates.
+Fig. \ref{figure_levels}(b) clearly shows that the scar state (blue star) is isolated from the rest of the spectrum (purple dots) in terms of its much lower entanglement as compared to surrounding bulk energy eigenstates.
 This establishes the state \eqref{state_psi} as a bona fide quantum many-body scar.